Chicago Tribune Reports First Stop Health's Clients Have Highest Utilization of Telemedicine

-That wasn’t the title of the article published in the Chicago Tribune on Sunday October 10th, but it should have been.
+That wasn’t the headline of the article published in the Chicago Tribune on Sunday Oct.
+10, but it should have been.
 I was excited when the Chicago Tribune called me to talk about First Stop Health’s telemedicine solution.
 But when the article came out, the title, “More firms offering telemedicine – so why aren’t workers using it” was a bit perplexing to me.

 I spoke at length with the author about our high utilization telemedicine solution and gave her customer references to check out my story.
 In fact, she quoted PowerReviews, one of our Chicago-based clients, as having an annualized utilization rate of 72% (51 consults in 6 months).
 That doesn’t sound like no one is using it.
 I can also report that 30% of PowerReviews’ households have used First Stop Health at least once in the first six months of the year.
 PowerReviews is not an anomaly in our client portfolio, either.
 Across all of our clients, our average utilization rate is 44%.